The Story Behind John & Kira's

 We encourage you to learn about the producers we support:

-- Ginger from Ellen Sugawara’s biodynamic & organic farm on Molokai, Hawaii
+- Ginger from Ellen Sugawara’s biodynamic & organic farm on Molokai, HI.

 - Tart cherries from Michigan's family owned King Orchards